Hats, Scarves and Handshakes

 Steven: If a word in the dictionary were mispelled, how would we know?
 I was reading the dictionary.
 I thought it was a poem about everything.

-Mitchell: You must have gotten very far, to have arrived at such a conclusion. [slaps own wrist in mock rebuke] What’s the deal with mean people?
+Mitchell: You must not have gotten very far, to have arrived at such a conclusion. [slaps own wrist in mock rebuke] What’s the deal with mean people?
 I heard one lady tell another the she had just finished reading William Goldman’s Boys and Girls Together.
 The second lady said, “Then your lips must be tired.”
 The first lady’s face crumpled.

 Ellen: You have to have funny faces and words, you can’t just have words.
 It is a powerful thing, and I think that’s why it’s hard for people to imagine that women can do that, be that powerful.